kushaldas/pym/docs/functions.rst

 In the above example you can see we are calling the function with variable names, like *func(12, c = 24)*, by that we are assigning *24* to *c* and *b* is getting its default value.
-Also remember that you can not have without keyword based argument after a keyword based argument. like
+Also remember that you can not have without keyword based argument after a keyword based argument, like:

 ::